-Milestone #2: Distribute Leadership Some things to think about:
+Milestone #2: Distribute Leadership

 Assess and build leadership capacity.
-The

-initiative has already begun developing community-wide leadership.
+The initiative has already begun developing community-wide leadership.
 Now, look at ways of both furthering leadership at the community level and building functional capacity at the school-site and intermediary levels.